MetPX/sarracenia/doc/design/plan.rst

 *Assigned to:* Michel Grenier (Jun Hu3)

-An S=0 (data-less) switching service.
-The switching nodes access the site-wide file systems available to science.gc.ca.
+An S=0 (data-less) pumping service.
+The pumping nodes access the site-wide file systems available to science.gc.ca.
 So authentication is what is on the systems. likely characteristics: